 You Might Have a Heart Attack

 Heart disease is the leading cause of death in adults in America, accounting for 610,000 lives a year, according to the CDC.
-Although people typically associate poor heart health with bad habits like smoking and not working out, drinking soda should also be on the top of that list.
+Although people typically associate poor heart health with poor lifestyle habits like smoking and not working out, drinking soda should also be on the top of that list.
 Having one 12-ounce soda a day raises your risk of a heart attack by 20%, according to a study published in the American Heart Association journal Circulation.
-The researchers found the correlation to be independent of obesity and weight gain alone, and believe soda’s inflammatory properties play a role.
+The researchers found the correlation to be independent of obesity and weight gain alone, and believe soda's inflammatory properties play a role.
 Sugary beverages have also been linked to higher levels of triglycerides and low levels of HDL, or good cholesterol, which all lead to poor heart function.
-Speaking of keeping a healthy heart, read up on these 40 Habits That Make You Sick and Fat!

 No surprise here: All of the sugar consumed by drinking soda is horrible for your pearly whites.
 Couple that with the acidity of carbonated beverages that destroy tooth enamel, and you have a dentist's nightmare.
 Soda leeches calcium from your teeth and leads to dental erosion, according to a study published in the International Journal of Dentistry.
 Aside from severe tooth decay, darker-colored sodas like colas can also stain the surface of your teeth.
 That's nothing to smile about.